 How To Undo Changes In WordPress

 We all make mistakes.
 Even with proofreading and fact checking, posts and pages with errors can go live on WordPress.
 WordPress allows you to go back, revert changes and return to earlier posts.
-Use these tips and you’ll always be able to go back on unintended errors and mistakes.
+Use these tips and you’ll always be able to go back on your WordPress history to fix unintended errors and mistakes.

 How To Undo Publishing in WordPress